kmiller96/menagerie/prototypes/download_notion/README.md

 ## Limitations

 I believe that this request isn't _recursive_.
+That is, you couldn't retreive any nested content (e.g. a database within the page, a page within a page, etc.) so this doesn't work in all occurances.

+There is an endpoint called [append block children](https://developers.notion.com/reference/patch-block-children) which might do some of the desired behaviour, but I didn't explore this.